College of Arts and Sciences

 B.A., 1991, Olivet Nazarene University

 Dr. Woodruff joined the ONU faculty in 2000.
 He is the conductor of the University Orchestra and Concert Singers.
-Other teaching responsibilities include applied voice/pedagogy (both classical and contemporary), opera/music theatre, applied conducting, church music and music history.
+His teaching responsibilities include applied voice/pedagogy (both classical and contemporary), opera/music theatre, applied conducting, and church music.

-Prior to his appointment at Olivet, he served on the faculties of Malone College (Canton, Ohio), Southern Nazarene University (Bethany, Okla.) and the Herscher (Ill.) school district.
-In addition, he has maintained numerous full- and part-time church positions in Illinois, Ohio, Oklahoma and Texas, including College Church of the Nazarene, Bourbonnais, Ill.
+Prior to his appointment at Olivet, he served on the faculties of Malone College, Southern Nazarene University, and the Herscher, Ill., school district.
+In addition, he has maintained numerous full- and part-time church positions in Illinois, Ohio, Oklahoma and Texas.

 Current and former students of Dr. Woodruff have performed leading roles with the Stephen Sondheim Center for the Performing Arts, Indianapolis Opera, Marriott Theatre (Chicago), Sugar Creek Symphony and Song, and with Concora.

 While completing his doctorate degree, he was a student of Dennis Shrock and Alan Ross.
 He has also studied with David Jones, Deborah Dalton, Jeannette LoVetri and Terry Eder; and participated in master classes with Richard Miller, Fiora Contino, Paul Kiesgen and John Keenan.
 He is a certified instructor of Somatic Voicework™ — The LoVetri Method.